wiseupdata/wiseupdata/README.md

 ## Our Founder

-Wise Up Data was founded by John Doe, a cloud computing and data engineering expert with over 10 years of experience in the industry.
-John is committed to staying up to date with the latest trends and technologies to provide his clients with cutting-edge solutions.
+Wise Up Data was founded by Silvio Liborio, a cloud computing and data engineering expert with over 10 years of experience in the industry.
+Silvio is committed to staying up to date with the latest trends and technologies to provide his clients with cutting-edge solutions.

 ## Contact Us